Analysing and visualising bike-sharing demand with outliers: Clustering stations by spatial usage patterns

-The distance parameters, $\{R,D_{inner},D_{outer}\}$, also affect clustering.
-The number of clusters increases as $\rho_{\tau}$ or $R$ is increased, whereas increasing $D_{inner}$ or $D_{outer}$ has the opposite effect.
+The distance parameters, \(\{R,D_{inner},D_{outer}\}\), also affect clustering.
+The number of clusters increases as \(\rho_{\tau}\) or \(R\) is increased, whereas increasing \(D_{inner}\) or \(D_{outer}\) has the opposite effect.
 There is an inverse relationship between the number of clusters and the uniformity of cluster size.
-As the number of clusters increases, individual terminals tend to split off to form their own cluster whilst the majority of terminals remain in the large central cluster, resulting in decreased uniformity of cluster size.
-For decision-making, clusters of similar sizes are often more informative (compared to a large cluster consisting of most terminals, and the remaining terminals each in their own cluster).
+As the number of clusters increases, individual stations tend to split off to form their own cluster whilst the majority of stations remain in the large central cluster, resulting in decreased uniformity of cluster size.
+For decision-making, clusters of similar sizes are often more informative (compared to a large cluster consisting of most stations, and the remaining stations each in their own cluster).

 We leave the choice of parameters to analyst input, such that analysts may use their expertise to select appropriate values based on the visualisation and their business case \citep{Vock2021}.
-For the remainder of this paper, unless otherwise specified, we set the parameter values as $\rho_{\tau}$ = 0.15, $R$ = 5000m, $D_{inner}$ = 500m, and $D_{outer}$ = 1000m.
+For the remainder of this paper, unless otherwise specified, we set the parameter values as \(\rho_{\tau}\) = 0.15, \(R\) = 5000m, \(D_{inner}\) = 500m, and \(D_{outer}\) = 1000m.
 These values are chosen to balance the number of clusters with more similar cluster sizes.
-Appendix \ref{app:cluster_params} includes further details on the reasoning for these choices.
+Appendix \ref{sec-app-cluster_params} includes further details on the reasoning for these choices.